acl-org/reverie/authorchecklist.md

 - [ ] Any supplementary materials are also properly anonymized.
 - [ ] The acknowledgements section is not included.
 - [ ] There are no links to non-anonymous repositories or services like Dropbox that may track who opened the link.
-- [ ] The anonymity status set at submission time is binding.
-If you are not sure whether you will preprint the paper during the review period, please select "we are considering…" option.
+- [ ] The "preprint status" field is filled out appropriately.
+"We do not intend to release" option is binding.
+If you are not sure whether you will preprint the paper during the review period, please select the "we are considering…" option.

 Please refer to [this page](https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Review_and_Citation) for the ACL policies for review and citation.
 Most of this information is also covered in the template and format guidelines linked above.